rbrasga/SPPD-Deck-Tracker/README.md

 Please join the discord: https://discord.gg/m95hg3S

+Walkthrough of the installation process with Nox: https://youtu.be/zJnpfzSowlE

 Current supported actions:
   * Tracking Opponent's Deck in real-time, as they play cards
   * Log Match Details